Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 StorageClass

-, the system will check if the default storage class is set and ask if you want to use it. - Confirm the Istio ingress gateway service https port: the default is 443 for the LoadBalancer service type.
+file, the system checks if the default storage class is set and asks if you want to use it. - Confirm the Istio ingress gateway service https port: the default is 443 for the

-- Enter registry <registry name> password: This is used to connect to your container image registry (as specified in
+service type. - Enter registry <registry name> password: this password is used to connect to your container image registry (as specified in the

 runme-input.yaml